jolexa/blog.jolexa.net/content/post/re-locating-a-linode-installation.md

 I recently had a bit of downtime on my linode.
 If you are wondering what a &#8216;*linode*&#8216; is, check out my [review][1] or the [website][2].
 And a big thank you to the folks that used my [referral code][3] when they got setup with linode themselves, you guys rock!

 So, about my recent 1/2 day downtime.
 It was self-inflicted because I wanted to move to a different datacenter.
 I moved my linode from Newark, NJ to Dallas, TX.
 It is quite a long story, but it boils down to a problem with my ISP (Comcast).
 I was only able to pull 100K/s from the Newark datacenter and 2-3M/s from the others.
 This was unacceptable.
-I tried to get it escalated past Comcast's frontline support but they kept asking me questions like *&#8220;Do you use a router?
-If so, each computer only gets 1/2 the speed&#8221;* & *&#8220;Every computer is different.
-I'm glad that you can get 3M/s from another host, that is really good&#8221;* **Sigh.**
+I tried to get it escalated past Comcast's frontline support but they kept asking me questions like *"Do you use a router?
+If so, each computer only gets 1/2 the speed"* & *"Every computer is different.
+I'm glad that you can get 3M/s from another host, that is really good"* **Sigh.**

 At least Linode's customer server was helpful and allowed me to work around the <censored> ISP.
 The steps to move a linode are as follows: